Agoric/safe-modules/PURITY_CHECKER_RULES.md

 }
 ```

-Both makePoint and makeCounter are purifiable - if hardened they're
+Both `makePoint` and `makeCounter` are purifiable - if hardened they are
 pure.
-The record returned by makePoint is purifiable if and only if x
+The record returned by `makePoint` is purifiable if and only if `x`
-and y are purifiable.
-The harden function will reach both x and y and
+and `y` are purifiable.
+The harden function will reach both `x` and `y` and
 attempt to harden them as well.
 If harden returns successfully, then
-the record, the value of x, and the value of y are all hardened.
+the record, the value of `x`, and the value of `y` are all hardened.
 If
 harden throws, then we do not assume any of these are hardened.

-If you harden the counter returned by makeCount, harden will be
+If you harden the counter returned by `makeCounter`, harden will be
-applied to the countUp method.
-But the countUp method captures a
+applied to the `countUp` method.
+But the `countUp` method captures a
-lexical variable that is assigned to, and therefore the countUp method
+lexical `count` variable that is assigned to.
+Therefore the `countUp` method
 is not purifiable, and therefore the object containing it is not
 purifiable either.